A month in review, January 2017

 Visiting Harry Potter

-Together with my wife, we have visited Warner Bros.
+Together with N., we have visited Warner Bros.
 Studio Tour London to see Hogwarts in a winter theme.
 We’ve been there once before, a few years ago so it wasn’t the same experience like in the first time, but it was such a great time anyway.

 The great number of fine details, hard work, effort and creativity that the filmmakers and crew put into creating all 8 Harry Potter’s movies is unbelievable.
 When you’re a fan of Harry Potter you must visit this place.
 It is simply amazing!